cjprybol/reproducibility-via-singularity/README.md

 [Linuxbrew](http://linuxbrew.sh/) and [Anaconda](https://www.continuum.io/downloads) are two great package managers that greatly simplify the process of installing and managing software.
 The default software available via apt-get is often out of date compared to those available via either Linuxbrew and Anaconda, and additionally, both of these package managers have recipes to install a wide-variety of software useful for researchers.

 By default, when entering a container, you enter into it and stay in the same directory on the host where you started from.
-Run `pwd` and notice the `(unreachable)` prepension to the path.
+Run `pwd` and notice the `(unreachable)` pre-pension to the path.
 Our current directory is immutable because we have both remained in a directory on the host computer, but also specified that we want to `--contain` our actions to only the contents of the container.

 Let's change to the user directory of our current user inside of the container, which is `root`, so we have a mutable space that can generate temporary files needed to install software.
 ```bash